 Visit the catalog for the list of UCLA Majors by department.

-The personal statement gives you an opportunity to tell admissions more about your hopes, ambitions, inspirations, life experiences and more.
-Be reflective and concise as you only have 1,000 words to respond to two questions.
-As long as you stay in the 1,000 word limit, you may choose the length of each question (no less than 250 words for one question).
+The personal insight questions gives you an opportunity to tell admissions more about your hopes, ambitions, inspirations, life experiences and more.
+Be reflective and concise as you only have limited words to respond to three-four questions.
+Each response is limited to a maximum of 350 words

-While the personal statement is an important part of the application, it is only of many factors considered for admission decisions.
+While the personal insight questions are an important part of the application, it is only one of many factors considered for admission decisions.
 However, it does help provide more context to the rest of the application.

-We recommend working on the personal statement on a word document to allow you to proofread and edit it.
-Once you feel satisfied with the personal statement, you can copy and paste it onto the application.
+We recommend working on the personal insight questions early on a word document to allow you to proofread and edit it.
+Once you feel satisfied with the personal insight questions, you can copy and paste it onto the application.

 If you feel comfortable, you may disclose your undocumented status in the personal statement or the additional comments section.
 This will not affect your application.
 However, it will give more context an understanding about your own experience.